 |---|---|---|---|

-| Black Staff | Strikes one adjacent enemy for 1d6 dark damage and rips away their cloak. | - | |
+| Black Staff | Strikes one adjacent enemy for 1d6 damage and destroys their cloak. | - | |

 | Green Staff | Strikes one adjacent enemy for 1d6 damage.
 A critical hit also leaves them sick. | - | |